The Used: The formation, The Used, and In Love & Death (2000–2005)

 In 2002, it was discovered that a Boston band had already trademarked the name "Used".
 The band decided to add "the" to their name, thus becoming "the Used".
 Their self-titled debut album, produced by John Feldmann, was released on June 25, 2002, to critical acclaim.
 The album featured the singles: "The Taste of Ink", "Buried Myself Alive", and "Blue and Yellow", with all three entering the charts and the album being certified platinum.
 They went on to play Warped Tour, Ozzfest, and Projekt Revolution, as well as Box Car Racer's first and only tour.
 During these tours, they employed a touring guitarist named Greg Bester.
 He was later forced to return to his home country when he couldn't get a working visa.
 The band received much recognition when Bert McCracken dated Kelly Osbourne and appeared on an episode of the TV show The Osbournes titled "Beauty and the Bert".
 In July 2003, they released a compilation CD/DVD combo package titled Maybe Memories.
 The CD features live, rare, previously unreleased tracks, and demo material, while the DVD features the history of the band, member bios, and part of a live concert.
 Maybe Memories has been certified platinum.

 In 2004, lead vocalist McCracken's ex-girlfriend died of a drug overdose while pregnant with his child.
 Their second studio album was thus named In Love and Death, released as a reference to the tragedy McCracken dealt with during the recording.
-The song "Hard to Say" was a reference to McCracken's ex-girlfriend; although the song was written years earlier, its dedication was only then declared.
+The song "Hard to Say" was a reference to McCracken's girlfriend; although the song was written years earlier, its dedication was only then declared.
 In Love and Death received very positive reviews and spawned three singles: "Take It Away", "All That I've Got" (which earned them their first MuchMusic Video Award nomination), and "I Caught Fire", before being re-released in 2005.
-"Under Pressure" (a Queen and David Bowie cover song performed with My Chemical Romance) was featured as a bonus track later pressings.
+"Under Pressure" (a Queen and David Bowie cover song performed with My Chemical Romance) was featured as a bonus track on later pressings.
 The album has been certified platinum.
 After finishing up an international tour for the album, they took about eight months off before starting to work on their next album.